undergrad-partner-school

 Student Organizations

 This school has 430 open-membership student organizations you can participate in.
-This number includes sororities and fraternities.
-The percentage of male students who are members of organizations is 15 and female students 16.
-There is a drama club you can join if acting is something that interests you.
-You have a passion for media and communication?
+That includes sororities and fraternities.
+15 percent of male and 16 of female students are involved in different organizations at Johns Hopkins University.
+For students with a talent for acting, there is a drama club.
+Interested in media and communication?
 Johns Hopkins University publishes its own newspaper and has its own radio station.

 Student Services

-Johns Hopkins University has a number of services important for a pleasant and secure life on campus.
+Johns Hopkins University offers a number of services necessary for a comfortable and secure life on campus.

-There are emergency phone and alarm devices available around the clock.
-There are electronically operated dormitory entrances.
-There is a 24-hour security patrol.
-The transport/escort service operates during late hours.
+There are 24-hour emergency phone and alarm devices.
+The dormitory entrances are electronically operated.
+There is a security patrol available 24/7.
+The late-night transport/escort service is available.

-There is a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs and Women's Center are available to the students of Johns Hopkins University.

-All in all, campus life at Johns Hopkins University is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at Johns Hopkins University is rich and vibrant and provides everything most students need.

 Career Services